piclem/ICDAR2015-TextSR/README.md

 ### Download

-The dataset can be downloaded from the current repository as `.zip` archive.
+The dataset can be downloaded from the current repository as a `.zip` archive, or by [clicking here](https://github.com/piclem/ICDAR2015-TextSR/blob/master/ICDAR2015-TextSR-dataset.zip?raw=true).

 ### Citation